 As your leads accumulate different scores for different attributes, adding the points together for a total score will help your sales reps organize and prioritize their contacts.

 There isn't a specific formula for a lead to qualify as a prospect.
 The criteria should be mixed, with leads being able to accumulate points through actions that fit their needs and process.

 Don't look for the same patterns in every contact when qualifying and scoring a lead.
-Simply look at what their actions are adding up to, which in turn allows your team to stay agile and accurate.
+Simply look at what their actions are adding up to, which in turn allows your team to stay accurate.

 As a HubSpot Elite Partner Agency, we’re obviously going to tell you about how great the platform is for lead scoring.
 But how to set it all up in your account, you ask?
 Follow these steps:

 - First, you'll need to create a lead scoring rule.
 To do this, click on the Settings icon, then click on Properties.